unisonweb/unison/unison-src/transcripts/merge2.output.md

   I found and typechecked these definitions in scratch.u.
 If you do an `add` or `update`, here's how your codebase would
   change:

+    ⍟ These new definitions are ok to `add`:

+      qux : Text

     ⍟ These names already exist.
 You can `update` them to your new definition:

       bar : Text
       foo : Text